mjhamiltonus/sdclass/README.md

 y-coordinate (right/left) of the line.

 This is the outline of the final processing pipeline:

+1. Run the pipeline from the class of greyscaling, masking and canny edge detection to generate a set of lines.

 1. Compute slopes and lengths of all lines